20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Bayan I, Theodoric of the Avars, Tudun

-The Avars appeared in Eastern Europe in the mid-6th century CE, likely descending from a mix of Central Asian nomadic groups displaced by the rising power of the Göktürks.
-After arriving in the Carpathian Basin, they established the Avar Khaganate, a formidable steppe-style state that would dominate the region for over two centuries.
-Their political structure mirrored other nomadic empires, ruled by a khagan and supported by a mounted aristocracy.
-Wary of their power, Byzantine chroniclers described them as “fierce and cunning horsemen who obeyed no one.”
+The Avars entered Eastern Europe in the mid-6th century CE.
+It is believed that they were descendants of an alliance of Central Asian nomadic tribes driven westward by the expansion of the Göktürks.
+In the Carpathian Basin, they founded the Avar Khaganate, a nomadic-style state which held sway in the region for two centuries.
+Like other steppe polities, they were led by a khagan (ruler) and maintained a mounted aristocracy.
+They were perceived with suspicion by the Byzantines, who depicted them as “fierce and cunning horsemen who obeyed no one”.

 Bulgar warriors slaughter Byzantines, from the Menologion of Basil II, Vat. gr.
 1613